quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 # STEP3: Summarizing Feature Table and Feature Data

 ## Summaraize 16S data
-You  now will have artifacts containing the feature table and corresponding feature sequences.
+You have also produced two artifacts containing the feature table and corresponding feature sequences.
-You can generate summaries of those as follows.
+You can generate summaries also for those as follows.

 ```
 qiime feature-table summarize \